Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Note: These national park ticketed entry policies even apply to national park pass holders.
 So before simply showing up, as you may have been able to in the past, be sure to check the park’s website for up-to-date info.

-With the lingering pandemic still limiting indoor activities in 2021, more and more people are discovering the pleasures of the great outdoors.
-Yet many people we encountered on the trails seem to be unfamiliar with hiking etiquette.
+More and more people are discovering the pleasures of the great outdoors during 2021 road trips.
+With lots of new hikers on the trails, we’ve been encountering lots of people who seem to be unfamiliar with hiking etiquette.

 - If hiking in a group, leave plenty of space on the trail for other hikers to pass.